 That’s why it’s best to always add personality to every message.
 Nobody likes a canned response, so make sure whatever you're communicating sounds like it's coming from a human.

 Just like Idomoo founder and CEO, Eitan Fogel, said in an interview with Businessinsider.com, "I don't know of a single person who doesn't like the sound of their own name.
 Personalization has long been a critical component of customer relationship management and customer service."

 2. Expectations—What Happens When You Fail to Deliver on a Promise?

 It’s dangerous promising what you can’t deliver.
 You know that promises raise expectations.
 When customers are expectant, they’re at a delicate stage—because a step could make or break your brand.
 Become sensitive to your promises—and dare to exceed them.
 To avoid alienating your customers, the rule of business hasn’t changed: “Under promise and over deliver.”

 A recent study by Manuela Vieth revealed that unkept promises provoke revenge against the organization that failed to honor them.
-And according to statistics from Business.com, when a customer is dissatisfied, he will likely tell 20 more persons about her negative experience with the brand.
+And according to statistics from the White House Office of Consumer Affairs, when a customer is dissatisfied, she will likely tell 20 more persons about her negative experience with the brand.